ilirium/fastai/README_ilirium.md

 ## Rossmann Store Sales
 + `ilirium-lesson3-rossman.ipynb` just a copy of the `lesson3-rossman.ipynb.ipynb` file to learn, only minor changes like comments

+## MovieLens, Lesson 5
++ `ilirium-lesson5-movielens.ipynb` just a copy of the `ilirium-lesson5-movielens.ipynb` file to learn, only minor changes like comments